Our quilt show is held approximately every two years. The next show will be in 2020.

 A block pattern is published each month in the newsletter.
 Members are encouraged to make a block (or several) to turn in at the next meeting.
 Members receive one chance, for each block they turn in, to win a set of blocks.
 One set of blocks per participant per drawing.

-The 2018 blocks are Log Cabin Paper-piecing on a black background.
+The 2019 Blocks are traditionally pieced using a stripe and floral fabric.
 If you make two blocks, one for guild and one for yourself, you will have a quilt top at the end of the year.
 For everyone who finishes and shares their finished quilt top we will enter your name for a prize.
-Folded paper piecing is a fun technique that ends with NO paper to be removed when finished.
-You can try it or use any method you prefer.
-If you need help, please call or email Cherie Brown or Mary Brothers, and they will step you through it.
+If you need help, please call or email Cherie Brown or Mary Brothers, and they will answer any questions you may have.

-The quilt is available to take other guilds during 2018.
-If you are interested, please contact Julie Calvario or the Marketing Chairperson.
+The quilt is available to take to other guilds during 2019.
+If you are interested, please contact Karen Brow-Meier or Ellen McGrath-Thorp.

 The drawing will be held the second Thursday in December.
 Winner need not be present to win.